 “Badgers… you may stop them in, but you can’t stop them out if they wish to get in, which is why big badger earths are such a nuisance in a hunting country…” (from ‘Hunt and Working Terriers’, Jocelyn Lucas).

-This article, written at the beginning of 2016 and updated since, relates to how fox hunting impacts on badgers and how setts remain vulnerable to attack by hunts despite the 1992 legislation (the Protection of Badgers Act) which criminalises damage to setts as well as badgers themselves and the 2005 Hunting Act.
+This article relates to how fox hunting impacts on badgers and how setts remain vulnerable to attack by hunts despite the 1992 legislation (the Protection of Badgers Act) which criminalises damage to setts as well as badgers themselves, and the 2005 Hunting Act.
 The article is written by members of Three Counties Hunt Saboteurs.
 The first part relates to the history and hunting and the effect on badgers (and the effect of badgers on hunting).
 The second part of this page shows spreadsheets and videos relating to the hunts and culls in this area, so if you’re more interested in what’s going on now, scroll down.

 As a group we, along with many other sab groups, sett surveyors, wildlife enthusiasts, cull sabs, etc. find many setts blocked by fox hunts.
 We can only recall one occasion when a sett was blocked in the heart of the Gloucestershire cull zone in 2013 by an embittered landowner, rather than a hunt.
-Furious that neither cages nor marksmen had killed any badgers, the sett was blocked, unblocked by sabs and then blocked again with earth compacting equipment.
+Furious that neither cages nor marksmen had killed any badgers he blocked the sett, which was unblocked by sabs… and then blocked again with earth compacting equipment by the landowner.
 An entrance was missed by this malevolent act and the badgers survived.
 Such attacks on setts are, alas, all too common but hunts have long targeted badgers by blocking setts to stop foxes escaping down them.
 The results can be devastating.

 It highlights how badgers can be trapped when they try to dig their way out of the blocked sett as earth piles up behind them and they get trapped on both sides, dying from suffocation.